 Basil shouldn’t have all the fun!
 Make the most fresh and yummy oregano pesto – you may never go back to basil again!

-garden fresh oregano
+garden fresh oregano for pesto

 I’ll show you how it’s made in a Vitamix and you can just do the same thing in a food processor if you have that instead.
 I suppose a blender also works too!
 I just haven’t had a regular blender in a while but I bet that would work fine.

-Harvest your oregano
+Harvest your fresh oregano leaves

-You’ll want to start with garden fresh oregano.
-You can pick this from your own garden, or get it from someone else’s.
+You’ll want to start with garden fresh oregano leaves.
+You can pick this from your own herb garden, or get it from someone else’s.
 I am not shy when harvesting my oregano.
 I cut it totally down to the ground and it always comes back with a vengeance!
 This is all that’s left after my harvesting and I bet it will be completely back in about 3 weeks.

-harvested oregano
+harvested oregano leaves

 I use a few very large handfuls because it really blends down into a very small amount.
 Bring it in and wash it and then put it through the salad spinner to get all the water off.